 MBChB MRCPsych MSc DipCBT

 She holds a Diploma in Cognitive Behavioural Therapy from Oxford University and uses these skills for the treatment of mental illness using a psychological approach to compliment her medical skills.
-She has a special interest in insomnia and sleep disorders secondary to ADHD and sees optimising sleep as an important approach to improving mental health.
+She has a special interest in insomnia and sees optimising sleep as an important approach to improving mental health.
 She also sees diet and lifestyle factors such as exercise and routine as a key part of a treatment strategy.

 Dr Sally Cubbin was first registered by the General Medical Council (GMC) in 1993 (GMC number 4009027).
 She holds the degrees Bachelor of Medicine and Bachelor of Surgery (MBChB) from the University of Bristol, UK as well as a Masters Degree (MSc) in Psychological Medicine (University of Wales, Cardiff, 2000).
 She completed her higher training in psychiatry in the Oxford Deanery and also The Maudsley Hospital, London.
 She is a Member by examination of the Royal College of Psychiatrists (2000) and has been awarded a Certificate of Completion of Specialist Training (CCT) for her training in the UK.
 She is registered on the GMC Specialist Register for General Adult Psychiatry and the Psychiatry of Older Adults.

 She is a member of the executive committee and training sub committee of the UK Adult ADHD Network, UKAAN (ukaan.org).
 As part of this role Dr Cubbin runs workshops on the diagnosis and treatment of ADHD aimed at increasing the knowledge of general psychiatrists.

 RESEARCH AND MEDIA CONTRIBUTIONS